 Brief explanatory description of the datasets

-This document briefly describes the data contained in the files “”, “punishment_type” and “conviction_length”.
+This document briefly describes the data contained in the files “ authors_sex_age_conditional_prob”, “punishment_type” and “conviction_length”.
 Each file will contain a “readme” sheet where more detailed information on the structure of the given dataset will be provided.

-Estimation of the real number of crimes (“corrected_crimes”)
+Estimation of the real number of crimes and baseline probability (“authors_sex_age_conditional_prob”)

-This file aims at resolving or mitigating the recurring problem of the use of reported crimes alone as the only source for quantifying the volume of crimes in a given area.
-In fact, many crime categories suffer from the so-called “dark number” problem.
+This file aims at resolving or mitigating the recurring problem of the use of reported crimes alone as the only source for quantifying the volume of crimes in a given area and to provide a baseline probability of crime commission based on sex and age of the agents.
+Regarding the first point, many crime categories suffer from the so-called “dark number” problem.
 The dark number maps the proportion of offences that are not reported to law enforcement.
 This number varies based on the crime type and the geographical context.
 Official estimates of the dark number for several crime categories can be retrieved from ISTAT victimization surveys.
 The most recent accessible data are related to years 2008 and 2009.
 Our estimation is based on the following steps:

 Download of the ISTAT number of reported offences per crime category for the years 2012-2016 in the province of Palermo